Alien: Romulus

 Structural Analysis

-The Status Quo at 1 minutes (1% through the runtime) establishes Rain Carradine works in the dark, oppressive mining colony of Jackson's Star, trapped in indentured servitude to Weyland-Yutani with no hope of escape as she tends to her synthetic brother Andy..
-Notably, this early placement immediately immerses viewers in the story world.
+The Status Quo at 1 minutes (1% through the runtime) establishes Rain Carradine works as an indentured laborer in the dark, oppressive mining colony of Jackson's Star, trapped in a cycle of exploitation by Weyland-Yutani with no hope of escape or seeing sunlight..
+Structural examination shows that this early placement immediately immerses viewers in the story world.

-The inciting incident occurs at 14 minutes when Tyler reveals they need Andy's synthetic access codes to infiltrate the abandoned Renaissance station, forcing Rain to choose between her brother's safety and their only chance at freedom..
+The inciting incident occurs at 14 minutes when Tyler reveals they've found a derelict Weyland-Yutani space station in orbit with cryostasis chambers that could allow them to escape to the planet Yvaga, offering Rain a chance at freedom and sunlight..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

-The Collapse moment at 89 minutes (75% through) represents the emotional nadir.
-Here, Bjorn is killed by xenomorphs.
-Kay, desperate and dying, injects herself with the xenomorph compound.
-The station begins its final descent into the planetary rings, and Rain is separated from Andy, seemingly losing both her brother and her humanity., shows the protagonist at their lowest point.
+The Collapse moment at 88 minutes (74% through) represents the emotional nadir.
+Here, Tyler is killed by a xenomorph while trying to save the group.
+Rain is left alone with the reprogrammed Andy who prioritizes the mission, and the pregnant Kay who desperately injects herself with the xenomorph compound.
+All hope seems lost., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 Emotional Journey